RiskySaptra/Test-Jubelio/README.md

   },
 ```

-creating the database using command `npx sequelize db:create`
+Creating the database using command
+`npx sequelize db:create`

+Migrating all the model
+`npx sequelize-cli db:migrate`

 ### ReactJs_client